ainakar/pb-karate/content/_index.md

           text: Karate has been life changing for me.
 From a kid with dreams to competing on an international level representing my country in less than 2 years.
 Building strength and confidence with every punch, kick and kiai (shout).
 It has benefitted me in more ways than I could imagine and being able to express myself through martial arts.
 Every punch thrown with speed, every kick landing with precision and every technique done with intent.
 Karate has taught me courage, discipline and self-control.
           feature_icon: trophy
           features:
-            - "Bronze medal for kumite at Interscheme tournament"
+            - "Bronze medal for kumite at Interscheme Tournament 2023"
-            - "Bronze medal for kumite at Shitokai Open (-67kg senior category)"
+            - "Bronze medal for kumite at Shitokai Brunei Open Karate Championship 2023 (-67kg senior category)"
-            - "Participated in North Borneo Open kumite(-67kg senior category)"
+            - "Participated in North Borneo Open kumite 2024 (-67kg senior category)"
-            - "Silver medal for kumite in Rengokai Open (-67kg senior category)"
+            - "Silver medal for kumite in Rengokai Karate Open Championship 2024 (-67kg senior category)"
-            - "Participated in 12th SEAKF Brunei Darussalam (-67kg U21 category)"
+            - "Participated in 12th SEAKF Brunei Darussalam 2025 (-67kg U21 category)"
           # Upload image to `assets/media/` and reference the filename here
           image: qays.jpeg
           # button: